- What is an ISMN?

 Increasing the internet exposure of your publications

-Most publishers seek to promote their publications to as wide an audience as possible, and when you allocate an ISMN to a publication it is immediately listed on the National Library of Australia's online catalogue (even before the NLA has acquired a copy from you).
+Most publishers seek to promote their publications to as wide an audience as possible, and when you allocate an ISMN to a publication it is listed on the National Library of Australia's online catalogue.
 The advantage of this is that entries in the NLA catalogue are exposed to internet search engines, such as Google, and consistently rank very highly.
 So even if a member of the public is not seeking to find a library copy of your publication, by searching for it using a search engine such as Google he or she is very likely to see the details of your publication in the top ten list of results.
 This means that the search engine "visibility" of your publications will potentially be much higher, and it also means that potential buyers can find out how to contact you as explained in the next section.

 Another way in which your online exposure is increased is listing your publications on the Music Australia website.
 Music Australia is an online resource that is heavily used by scholars, musicians, and anyone else interested in Australian music.
 Having an ISMN is a way of ensuring that your publication will be discoverable on Music Australia